 NMTSB provides music therapy services for individuals with neurologic differences (ASD, brain injury, CP, developmental delay etc).
 Sessions are held at a home clinic at Everton Park.
 Mobile sessions are not currently available.

 Rebecca Eager is a Registered and Neurologic Music Therapist with a Masters of Music Therapy degree from the University of QLD.
-She has completed 2 advanced fellowship trainings in Neurologic Music Therapy and previously been employed by the University of QLD (Masters of Music Therapy program) in a lecturing and Clinical Placement Coordinator position.
+She has completed 3 advanced fellowship trainings in Neurologic Music Therapy and previously been employed by the University of QLD (Masters of Music Therapy program) in a lecturing and Clinical Placement Coordinator position.
 Throughout 2015-2018 Rebecca held the position of Vice President of the Australia Music Therapy Association.
 Rebecca currently holds a position on the advisory council for the Academy of Neurologic Music Therapy.

 Everton Park clinic venue: